|Did this page help you? Yes | No | Tell us about it...|

 A domain-specific collection of stopwords.
 Amazon CloudSearch defines a default stopword dictionary for English that you can use as-is, or customize to suit your collection of data.

-Amazon Elastic MapReduce: A utility that comes with Hadoop that enables you to develop MapReduce executables in languages other than Java.
+Amazon EMR: A utility that comes with Hadoop that enables you to develop MapReduce executables in languages other than Java.

 A special kind of distribution that serves streamed media files using a Real Time Messaging Protocol (RTMP) connection.